monjit-TAM/PortfolioAnalyser/replit.md

 ### UI/UX Design

 The application features a premium, professional design with a focus on a single-page experience.
 The sidebar has been removed, and all functionality, including file upload, is integrated into the main page.
-It utilizes clean, professional styling with the Alphamarket logo and #FF6B35 accent color consistently used for branding.
+It utilizes clean, professional styling with the Alphalens logo consistently used for branding.
 The upload section features a streamlined design without background gradients for a more refined appearance.
 Informational content, such as CSV format requirements and features, is presented concisely or in expandable sections.

 ## External Dependencies